 When I was reviewing Cove, I was able to get everything set up in about 20 minutes, start to finish.
 That said, I have the same complaint about Cove that I do about SimpliSafe: Sometimes the command strips didn’t feel secure, so I screwed some of the components into my walls and door frames.
 The last thing you want is to wake up at 2 a.m. with your heart racing because a sensor popped off the wall and tripped your alarm.
 Trust me; it’s happened to me.

-Cove’s Costs
+Cove’s Equipment

 Add to that a long list of features and exceptional design, and you’ve got a great option for a DIY home security system — especially if you’re looking for a solid security system with cameras.
-Alder’s cams are some of the best I’ve tested.
+Alder’s cams are some of the best we’ve tested.

 Pros & Cons: